 The winters are not bitterly cold.
 But because it is humid, even -5 degree Celsius (23 Fahrenheit) seems cold.
 It is the kind of cold that you feel in your bones.
-It seeps under your skin and only a warm soup will heat you up again.
+It seeps under your skin, and only a warm soup will heat you again.

 There are many reasons to come and visit Prague in the winter.
 The best reason is the lack of tourists.
 Winter is when the locals take back the city.
-Tourists are still here but nowhere near the amount that buzz around in the summer.
-In the winter, you do not need to get up at 5am to enjoy breathing-room on Charles Bridge.
+Tourists are still here but nowhere near the amount that buzzes around in the summer.
+You do not need to get up at 5 am to enjoy breathing-room on Charles Bridge in the winter.
 In winter, even at noon, you might be able to take a picture of the Bridge with only a few people on it.

 No lineup, no screaming kids, no pushing and shoving.
 The city is all yours.
 Everything is open; all the museums, the buildings, the opera shows.
 And on really cold days, you can warm up in a heated tour bus and listen through your headphones as the guide spouts facts about the city outside your window.